ArthurDassier/aws_k8s/kubernetes/gitlab-runner/README.md

 Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!
 ```

-To check if the registration was successful, return to your browser, and refresh the page.
+To check if the registration was successful, return to your browser, and refresh the page Settings / CICD / Runners.
 Under the registration information will be the new Runner.
 This Runner should be disconnected with an error.

-he final step is to extract the authentication token from the local Runner.
+The final step is to extract the authentication token from the local Runner.
 When we registered the Runner, Gitlab saved an authentication token in the docker container.
 Before launching the runner to Kubernetes, we need to get this authentication token.

 This token is necessary because it connects your Runner to Gitlab and designates a stable ID for your Runner.
 When Pods are restarted automatically by Kubernetes, a stable ID allows Gitlab to reference the same logical Runner after each restart.

-To find the authentication token, we need to open the generated configuration file from the registration process.
-In the terminal, run this command to view the configuration.
+To find the authentication token, we need to open the generated configuration file inside the container from the registration process.
+In the container terminal, run this command to view the configuration.

 ```
-$ vim /etc/gitlab-runner/config.toml
+$ cat /etc/gitlab-runner/config.toml

 concurrent = 1
 check_interval = 0

 [[runners]]
-  name = "temp runner"
+  name = "[RUNNER NAME]"
   url = "https://gitlab.com/"
   token = [TOKEN]
   executor = "docker"